KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 ## Universal Structural Analysis

 * **Zero (0) — L₀ (AP: Aion):**
-    Absolute Potential; not nothingness, but still structural latency.
+    Absolute Potential; not nothingness, but Still Structural Latency.
-    Zero names the root-condition in which numerical relation is not yet expressed in manifest differentiation, though all such relation remains lawfully possible within latency.
+    The silence of Zero holds all Number in lawful possibility prior to manifest differentiation.

 * **One (1) — L₅ (EOB: Theon):**
     Primordial unity in expression; the first coherent singularity of structured being.